Raising Your FICO Score for Home Ownership

 The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
 The quality of your wallet starts the home buying process.
 Without an acceptable FICO score, entering into a loan for a house is more difficult and, you could find yourself renting longer than you expected in St. Petersburg until your score improves.

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people usually have a score of 600, but scores range from 300 to 850.
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
-Some of the pieces in calculating your FICO score are:
+A low score is just that and often means you can't get a decent interest rate.
+Some of the factors in summing up your FICO score include: